loshmis/vanguard-docs/configuration.md

 ####Google+

 In order to utilise Google+ Authentication, first you need to create new Google Project/Application.
-To do that, first you have to go to https://console.developers.google.com/projec, click **Create project** button at top left corner and enter your Project name.
+To do that, go to https://console.developers.google.com/project, click **Create project** button at top left corner and enter your Project name.

 After you have created your project, you now have to enable Google+ API and get the credentials that will be used for authentication.
 Go to https://console.developers.google.com/apis/library, select your project from dropdown available on top right header and click on Google+ API link inside the list of available Google APIs.